US warns it will defend ally if China breaks sea ruling | Law-Order

 - Philippines

-US Secretary of State Antony Blinken renewed a call to China to comply with a 2016 arbitration ruling that invalidated Beijing's vast claims in the South China Sea and warned that Washington is obligated to defend treaty ally the Philippines if its forces, vessels, or aircraft come under attack in the disputed waters.
+US Secretary of State Antony Blinken called on China to comply with a 2016 arbitration ruling that invalidated Beijing's vast territorial claims in the South China Sea and warned that Washington is obligated to defend treaty ally the Philippines if its forces, vessels, or aircraft come under attack in the disputed waters.

-Blinken's statement, issued by the U.S. Embassy in Manila on Tuesday, was released on the sixth anniversary of the 2016 decision by an arbitration tribunal set up in The Hague under the United Nations Convention on the Law of the Sea after the Philippine government complained in 2013 against China's increasingly aggressive actions in the disputed sea.
+Blinken's statement, issued by the U.S. Embassy in Manila on Tuesday, was released on the sixth anniversary of the 2016 decision by an arbitration tribunal set up in The Hague under the U.N.
+Convention on the Law of the Sea after the Philippine government complained in 2013 about China's increasingly aggressive actions in the disputed waters.

 China did not participate in the arbitration, rejected its ruling as a sham, and continues to defy it, bringing it into territorial spats with the Philippines and other Southeast Asian claimant states in recent years.

-"We call again on the PRC to abide by its obligations under international law and cease its provocative behavior," Blinken said, using the acronym of China's formal name.
+"We call again on the PRC to abide by its obligations under international law and cease its provocative behavior," Blinken said, using the acronym for China's formal name, the People's Republic of China.

 "We also reaffirm that an armed attack on Philippine armed forces, public vessels, or aircraft in the South China Sea would invoke U.S. mutual defense commitments" under the 1951 U.S.-Philippines Mutual Defense Treaty, Blinken said.

-Philippine Foreign Secretary Enrique Manalo said Tuesday that the arbitration ruling would be a pillar of the new administration's policy and actions in the disputed region and rejected attempts to undermine the "indisputable" decision.
+Philippine Foreign Secretary Enrique Manalo said Tuesday that the arbitration ruling will be a pillar of his new government's policy and actions in the disputed region and rejected attempts to undermine the "indisputable" decision.

 "These findings are no longer within the reach of denial and rebuttal and are conclusive as they are indisputable.
 The award is final," Manalo said in a statement.

-"We firmly reject attempts to undermine it … even erase it from the law, history, and our collective memories," said Manalo, who did not name China but alluded to it.
+"We firmly reject attempts to undermine it … even erase it from the law, history, and our collective memories," said Manalo, who did not directly name China.

-China would likely frown on the policy stance declared by Manalo for the administration of President Ferdinand Marcos Jr., who took office June 30 after a landslide electoral victory.
+New Philippine President Ferdinand Marcos Jr. took office June 30 after a landslide electoral victory.

-Marcos Jr.'s predecessor, Rodrigo Duterte, put the arbitration ruling on the backburner for years after he took office in 2016 and nurtured cozy ties with Chinese President Xi Jinping while often criticizing U.S. security policies.
-In 2019, Duterte said he finally asked Xi in a meeting in Beijing to comply with the ruling but was flatly told by the Chinese leader: "We will not budge."
-Marcos Jr. has upheld the arbitration ruling and said he would not allow even one "square millimeter" of Philippine waters to be trampled upon.
-But in an interview with the DZRH radio network in January, before he won the presidency, Marcos Jr. said since China has refused to recognize the ruling, it won't help settle disputes with Beijing, "so that option is not available to us."
-Marcos Jr. said then that Duterte's policy of diplomatic engagement with China is "really our only option."
-He faced calls Tuesday to ask China to comply with the arbitration ruling and reverse Duterte's soft approach that undermined Philippine sovereignty in the disputed sea.
+Marcos Jr.'s predecessor, Rodrigo Duterte, but the arbitration ruling on the back burner for years after taking office in 2016 and nurtured cozy ties with Chinese President Xi Jinping while criticizing U.S. security policies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)